 The Competition and Market Authority (CMA) Energy Markets Investigation placed an Order on the CDSP and Gas Transporters to grant data access to Price Comparison Websites (PCWs) and Third Party Intermediaries (TPIs) upon request.
 PCWs provide comparisons between, and/or access to personalised quotes for retail energy to domestic customers and may carry out on behalf of the domestic customer and instruction to change the domestic customer’s retail energy supplier, tariff or both.
 TPIs act as a third-party intermediary between a domestic customer and a retail energy supplier.

 PCWs and TPIs were added to the DPM as a new User type following the implementation of UNC Modification 0593 and IGT UNC Modification 095.
-The CDSP are authorised to disclose the following data items: Supply Meter Point Reference Number, supply point address, Meter Post Code, supplier, meter mechanism, network operator, meter capacity, meter serial number, Annual Quantity, Local Distribution Zone to a Price Comparison Website where they have received consent from the domestic consumer and where they have entered into confidentiality and service agreements (on terms no less onerous than those in paragraph 5) and reasonable access conditions.

-the CDSP shall, by 31 March each year, produce a report to identify the service recipients who have signed up to the confidentiality and service agreements;
+This resulted in the following text being inserted into the UNC:

+“Price Comparison Website” (PCW) shall mean an internet-based price comparison service or other internet based TPI that provides comparisons between, and/or access to, personalised quotes for retail energy to domestic customers, and may carry out, on behalf of the domestic customer an instruction to change the domestic customer’s retail energy supplier, tariff or both;

+“Third Party Intermediary” (TPI) shall mean an organisation or individual acting as a third-party intermediary between a domestic customer and a retail energy supplier.

 Purpose of Access to Data

 PCWs and TPIs have access to data pertinent to the switching process.
 This is to allow them to check or obtain MPRNs for consumers seeking to switch supplier and to check other information provided by these consumers.
 This is to help reduce the number of erroneous transfers and failed switches.